didash20/Mixed-Messages/README.md

 Use **Node.js** to run the program.

 ## Features
-No feature has been implemented yet
+* Measage data created and stored in arrays
+* Get the random data from different functions
+* Has a single function that returns any data group type

 To-do list:
-* Create script and run it locally
-* Store message components
-* Create the message
 * Put the program together

 ## Status